 "In any other sport, a ripped-off ear would probably because for a ‘time-out.’
 But in our sport, the ‘fake’ sport, we have a single rule: ‘The show must go on…’

-"Vader and I had a history of having very rough matches, and on this night on tour in Germany – I believe it was March 14, 1993 – I came in the dressing room and said to him, ‘We’re gonna tear the house down, right!’
+"Vader and I had a history of having very rough matches, and on this night on tour in Germany (March 16, 1994), I came in the dressing room and said to him, ‘We’re gonna tear the house down, right!’
 And he said, ‘Not tonight.’

 "He said he couldn’t wrestle because he had a bad arm injury.
 So, I took it upon myself to say, ‘Hey, don’t worry about it, I’ll do most of the work tonight…’